On Randomized Fictitious Play for Approximating Saddle Points Over Convex Sets: Relation to Previous Work

 {\bf Sampling algorithms.}~ Our algorithm makes use of known algorithms for sampling from a given log-concave distribution\footnote{that is, $\log f(\cdot)$ is concave} $f(\cdot)$ over a convex set $X\subseteq \RR^m$.
-The currently best known result achieving this is due to Lov\'{a}sz and Vempala (see, e.g., \cite[Theorem 2.1]{LV07}): a random walk on $X$ converges in $O^*(m^5)$ steps to a distribution within a total \emph{variation distance} of $\eps$ from the desired exponential distribution with high probability.
+The currently best known result achieving this is due to Lov\'{a}sz and Vempala (see, e.g., \cite[Theorem 2.1]{LV07}): a random walk on $X$ converges in $O^*(\frac{m^5}{\eps^4})$ steps to a distribution within a total \emph{variation distance} of $\eps$ from the desired exponential distribution with high probability.

 Several algorithms for convex optimization based on sampling have been recently proposed.
-Bertsimas and Vempala \cite{BV04} showed how to minimize a convex function over a convex set $X\subseteq \RR^m$, given by a membership oracle, in time $O^*((m^5C+m^7)\log R)$, where $C$ is the time required by a single oracle call.
-When the function is linear time $O^*(m^{4.5}C)$ suffices (Kalai and Vempala~\cite{KV06}).
+Bertsimas and Vempala \cite{BV04} showed how to minimize a convex function over a convex set $X\subseteq \RR^m$, given by a membership oracle, in time $O^*((m^5T+m^7)\log R)$, where $T$ is the time required by a single oracle call.
+When the function is linear this has been improved by Kalai and Vempala \cite{KV06} to $O^*(m^{4.5}T ~{\log R})$.

 Note that we can write \raf{saddle} as the convex minimization problem $\inf_{x\in X} F(x)$, where $F(x)=\sup_{y\in Y}F(x,y)$ is a convex function.
 Thus, it is worth comparing the bounds we obtain in Theorem \ref{main} with the bounds that one could obtain by applying the random sampling techniques of \cite{BV04,KV06} (see Table 1 in \cite{BV04} for a comparison between these techniques and the Ellipsoid method).
 Since the above program is equivalent to $\inf\{v~:~x\in X,\mbox{ and }F(x,y)\le v\mbox{ for all }y\in Y\}$, the solution can be obtained by applying the technique of \cite{BV04,KV06}, where each membership call involves another application of these techniques (to check if $\sup_{y\in Y}F(x,y)\le v$).
-The total time required by this procedure is $O^*(n^{4.5} (m^5 C + m^7) \log R$), which is significantly greater than the bound stated in Theorem~\ref{main}.
+The running time of the algorithm is bounded by $O^*(n^{4.5} (m^5 T + m^7) \log^{O(1)} R)$, which is significantly greater \footnote{It is also worth comparing the bound in Theorem~\ref{main} with the running time of the Ellipsoid method.
+Under Assumption (A1), the Ellipsoid method can be used to minimize a linear function over a convex set $X\subseteq \RR^m$ given by a membership oracle in time $O(m^{10}T\log R+m^{12}\log R)$ (see \cite{GLS93} and Table 1 in \cite{BV04}).
+In the special case when $F(x,y)$ is linear in $y$, this implies (by a similar argument as the one given above) a total running time of $O^*((n^{10}(m^{10}T+m^{12})+n^{12})\log^{O(1)} R)$ which is significantly greater than the bound stated in Theorem~\ref{main}.} than the bound stated in Theorem~\ref{main}.
+Note, however, that these algorithms, unlike our algorithm, depend only polylogarithmically on $\frac{1}{\epsilon}$.